 Ultimately we ended up dedicating half of our office to hot desking space and half of it to permanent seating.
 Permanent seating location was based on need, amount of time spent in the office each week, and health comfort level.

 Step 3 of how to set up hot desking: Create your new hot desking floor plan

 By the time you finish this process, your updated floor plan might look more complex than it used to.
 Flexible space will be harder to encode on a map; desk assignments and department areas aren’t going to cut it anymore.

 - Mark your activity zones.
 Where will employees go to do different types of work throughout the day?
 You might denote the types of space, such as WeWork’s eight space types, or by type of activity, like these or these.
 Mark these on the map and be sure that there’s a variety of space types distributed throughout, especially now that some areas may be closed or reconfigured.

-There’s no one answer, and the only way to get it right is to iterate and remain responsive to your employees’ experience.
+There’s no one right way to set up your workplace for hybrid.
+That’s why you’ll need to iterate and remain responsive to your employees’ experience.
 Plan now for the ways you’ll adjust your desk setup as you go.